cuylerstuwe/retort-to-top-10-things-wrong-with-javascript/README.md

 In the meantime, while you're trying to wrap you head around it, use the standard Javascript style of danging your brackets, and use an editor, IDE, or linter which catches missing semicolons.

+If you want to learn how ASI does its job, start by learning the difference between a statement and an expression, and go from there.

 In **any** language which terminates statements with semicolons, you're prone to unintended behavior when you leave them off.
 In a compiled language, this happens at compile-time.
 In an interpreted language, this happens at runtime.

-Start by learning the difference between a statement and an expression, and go from there.
+There are only a handful of *"gotcha"* cases where not understanding it will mess you up, and memorizing these few scenarios is very simple.

 ## #4: "JavaScript is seriously abused.
 Much of the code in the wild, especially those in commonly used libraries, are [sic] very badly written."